lightbug-io/docs/apps/cloud/device-settings/index.md

 ## Single selection

-If you only have one device, you'll see the name in the top right corner of the page showing a single device is selected.
+If you only have one device, you'll see the name in the top left corner of the page showing a single device is selected.

 ![](https://i.imgur.com/Tw29kUS.png)

 ## Multiple selection

-If you have multiple devices, you'll see the count shown in the top right corner of the page, as well as a warning saying that the settings will be applied to all selected devices.
+If you have multiple devices, you'll see the count shown in the top left corner of the page, as well as a warning saying that the settings will be applied to all selected devices.

 ![](https://i.imgur.com/GRpjAIL.png)